Cecily White

 Cecily frequently advises on the handling of complaints, recordable conduct matters and referrals to the Independent Office for Police Conduct; and the relationship between criminal, misconduct, civil and employment proceedings.
 She has advised on and acted in numerous appeals before the Police Appeals Tribunal and judicial reviews arising out of decisions taken by appropriate authorities and misconduct panels.

-Cecily has appeared before a variety of professional tribunals including the General Medical Council and the General Dental Council.
-Led by David Morris, she successfully defended a doctor charged with multiple, serious failings regarding his prescription of benzodiazepines.
+Cecily has appeared before a variety of other professional tribunals including the General Medical Council and the General Dental Council.

 Recommendations